 ‘Race’ has no formal recognized use in taxonomy either.
 The formal taxonomic rank that comes closest to the imagined one of race is f. (forma).
 In Cannabis, so far as genetics relates to the practical art and theoretical science of taxonomy, as Ernest Small comments, ‘Recent DNA evidence does indicate that at the molecular level, combined genetic loci may be usable to discriminate European hemp strains, Indica type plants, and Sativa type plants (Lynch et al. 2015; Sawler et al. 2015).
 The situation is perhaps analogous to human blood group geography, thought to have resulted from a combination of random drift and selection for disease resistance (Anstee 2010), and certainly not warranting formal taxonomic recognition.
 The information is, however, useful for tracing genetic relationships and identifying strains and cultivars.’

 Heredity is a reality, in other words, albeit inordinately complex and extensively misunderstood.
 Race as popularly understood is illusory, real only in so far as we insist on making it real by believing in and acting upon it.
-Tragically, this empty notion of race is an illusion over which humanity continues to tear itself apart.
+Tragically, it’s an illusion over which humanity continues to tear itself apart.

 For those still wondering, the intention always was at some point to light a fuse on this conversation, once enough rats had got on board the landrace ship.
-So far, the objections are much as expected: incoherent and morally vacuous assertions that betray a callous indifference to the historical bonds binding science, race, land, and all forms of racism – not least antisemitism.
+So far, the objections are much as expected: incoherent, myopic, and morally vacuous assertions that betray a callous indifference to the historical bonds binding science, race, land, and all forms of racism – not least antisemitism.
 While the chancers stick their fingers in their ears, the wider context is this: Racism and nativism are sicknesses of the mind, rife not just in the West but in nations such as China and India.
 Look at Xinjiang or Kashmir, two crucial ancient centres of our shared global cannabis culture.
 In Xinjiang, the ‘ethnic cleansing’ of Uyghurs by the Chinese state began in the 1930s by targeting Cannabis cultivation….

 There’s a lot more to be said, no doubt, given how closely humanity and Cannabis are intertwined.
 But, with legalization on the brink of going global, there are few good reasons to keep using the term landrace.
 There are many good reasons to stop.
 The conversation necessary for that to happen, however, is only just beginning.

-Abundant alternative phrases involving ‘domesticate’ are already available (region-specific, traditional, etc.) and it’s entirely feasible to use context to avoid the term altogether.
+Alternative phrases involving ‘domesticate’ are already abundantly available (region-specific, traditional, heritage, etc.) and it’s entirely feasible to use context to avoid the term altogether.
 The sole obstacle at this point is a nice single word with which to directly replace ‘landrace’.
 A popular option is ‘heirloom’, which is well-established in the seed-saver world but also rather vague and contested.

-Californians will likely decide this.
+The West Coast will likely decide this, as ever.
 It would be a bold gambler who bets on a win for ‘team landrace’ – the entrepreneurs and aficionados determined to keep using this ugly word for our beautiful plant.
 Or ‘landracists’, as I prefer to call them….
 I’m sure they won’t mind.
 You see, the race in landrace doesn’t mean race….